goauthentik/authentik/website/developer-docs/setup/frontend-dev-environment.md

     This makes the local web files and the config file available to the authentik server.

-5. Run `docker-compose up -d` to apply those changes to your containers.
+5. Run `docker compose up -d` to apply those changes to your containers.
 6. `cd web`
 7. Run `npm i` and then `npm run watch` to start the build process.